Cornwall Devon Somerset

 Hydronic heating systems include a boiler that warms the circulating water.

-You might see portable space heaters that are electric or fueled by gas or kerosene.
+You might see portable space heaters that are electric or fuelled by gas or kerosene.
 These should not be used to qualify an area as heated living space.

 Gas space heaters are common in some areas.
 They may be freestanding or may be attached to a wall.
 If permanently attached, they do allow an area to be counted as heated living space (provided other qualifications are met).